Ted: "Come on. Come on! COME ON!" [[It starts raining.]] Barney:Come on!

 The Slutty Pumpkin has Ted wanting to go to a party in the hopes of meeting a girl he saw there years earlier.
 Barney however has other ideas, announcing his arrival with Danger Zone and walking in as Val Kilmer in Top Gun.

 When Lily and Marshall are spending the summer apart, Marshall gets incredibly depressed.
-Robin offers to try and cheer him up but Barney scoffs, asking what she was going to do, "rent chick-flicks and eat pints of Haagen-Daaz ice cream?"
+Robin offers to try and cheer him up but Barney scoffs, calling her "Dr. Estrogen" and saying all she would do was "rent chick-flicks and eat pints of Haagen-Daaz ice cream."
 Cut to Robin at the shooting gallery with a handgun bigger than both her hands put together firing off a clip to show Marshall how it's done.

 And then Marshall getting immediately knocked out on his first shot (even sporting the bruise afterwards).